-We follow the recommendations of the American Heartworm Society and other experts in advising annual heartworm testing and prevention for all of our canine patients.
-Dogs are infected with heartworms when they are bitten by an infected mosquito.
-This means that even indoor dogs and those that do not have contact with other pets are still susceptible.
-Currently, the incidence of heartworm disease is low in Oregon but is becoming more and more prevalent as a result of our mobile society.
+We follow the recommendations of the American Heartworm Society and other experts by advising annual heartworm testing and prevention for all of our canine patients.
+Dogs are infected with heartworms when they are bitten by infected mosquitoes.
+This means even indoor dogs and those that do not have contact with other pets are still susceptible.
+Currently, the incidence of heartworm disease is low in Oregon, but it is becoming more and more prevalent as a result of our mobile society.
 The only way to prevent the spread of this often fatal disease is to test your pets and place them on a preventative medication such as Trifexis™, Sentinel™ or Sentinel Spectrum™.

 Contact Murrayhill Veterinary Hospital to learn more about heartworm prevention today.